 These headphones are well-built.
 The frame is mostly made of plastic with metal grilles on the ear cups to allow sound to escape the cup.
 The braided audio cable feels very sturdy, too.
 Overall, they feel like they'll survive accidental drops and falls without taking too much damage.
 However, their headband also feels like a weak spot and could be prone to breaking over time.

-Using the microfiber ear cup padding, these headphones have a very warm sound profile.
-Although they lack thumpy low-bass, they have extra boom to help bring out sound effects like footsteps in your game.
-Dialogue and instruments in soundtracks are also forward, clear, and detailed.
+Using the microfiber ear cup padding, these headphones have a warm sound profile because of their reduced treble.
+Whether you find this sound smooth or dull is a question of taste.
+These headphones do lack thumpy low-bass, but their high-bass and mid-range regions are virtually flat, so in-game dialogue and instruments in soundtracks are clear and detailed.
 Unfortunately, they don't have companion software, so you can't adjust their sound to your liking.

 Their frequency response consistency is good.
 While they deliver bass quite consistently, their treble delivery varies according to their fit and positioning on your head.
 You may need to adjust them each time you wear them for a more consistent sound.

-The Drop + EPOS PC38X have outstanding mid accuracy.
+The Drop + EPOS PC38X have outstanding mid-range target compliance.
 The range is very flat and even.
 As a result, dialogue in games like Disco Elysium and lead instruments in soundtracks are accurate, clear, and detailed.

 Sennheiser makes a lot of headphones, but the quality control and ergonomics of the vast majority of those we've tested are very good.
 That means that most of Sennheiser's headphones also have well-matched drivers and, in turn, high imaging performances.
 That said, imaging varies across units.
 Our unit's L/R drivers are well-matched in group delay, resulting in tight bass and transparent treble reproduction.
-Our unit's L/R drivers are also well-matched in phase, frequency, and amplitude response.
-This is important for the proper placement and localization of objects (voices, instruments, video game effects) in the stereo field.
+Our unit's L/R drivers are also well-matched in phase response.
 While there's a peak in the phase response in the high-treble, it's not audible when listening to music or other audio content, especially since we lose sensitivity to this range as we age.
+There is also a small mismatch in amplitude through the bass and mid-range frequencies, but it won't lead to improper proper placement and localization of objects (voices, instruments, video game effects) in the stereo field during gameplay.

 The passive soundstage performance is decent.
 The soundstage is perceived as if sound is coming from inside your head rather than from speakers placed around you, and it seems small.
 On the upside, it seems more spacious and open-sounding than closed-back headphones.